pmoustopoulos/install-mysql-and-mysql-workbench-on-ubuntu/README.md

 <br>

-Now, run this command to take the changes effective immediately.
+Now, run this command to make the changes effective immediately.

 ```sql
 FLUSH PRIVILEGES;